WallarooLabs/wally/book/metrics/metrics-ui.md

 ![Pipelines on Worker Table](/book/metrics/images/pipelines-on-worker-table.png)

 The first table is our `Pipelines on Worker` table, which in this case is titled `Pipelines on Initializer`.
 This table lists all of the pipelines which contribute to our worker in order for us to get our metrics.
 The aggregation of the stats represented by each pipeline here will give us the total worker stats that we see above in the Stats Overview Section.
-Since we're running a single pipeline for this application, the `Initializer` stats in the Stats Overview Section and the `Pipelines on Initializer` stats for the `Celsius Conversion` pipeline will be exactly the same.
-Clicking on the `Celsius Conversion` link on this table will take us to the `Worker by Pipeline` detailed metrics page but we won't do that just yet.
+Since we're running a single pipeline for this application, the `Initializer` stats in the Stats Overview Section and the `Pipelines on Initializer` stats for the `Alerts` pipeline will be exactly the same.
+Clicking on the `Alerts` link on this table will take us to the `Worker by Pipeline` detailed metrics page but we won't do that just yet.

 #### Computations on Worker Table

 ![Computations on Worker Table](/book/metrics/images/computations-on-worker-table.png)

 The second table is our `Computations on Worker` table, which in this case is titled `Computations on Initializer`.
 This section lists the computations being run for all pipelines on the `Initializer` worker.
-We can see that we're running `Add 32`, `Decode Time in TCP Source`, and  `Multiply by 1.8` as the computations that make up our `Celsius Conversion` pipeline.
+We can see that we're running `CheckTransaction` as the computation that makes up our `Alerts` pipeline.
 If we were to have any other pipelines running for a given application, they will show up here as well if running on this worker.
 Clicking on the title for each will take us to the `Detailed Metrics` page for that `Computation`.

-Now that we have an overview of the additional sections for our `Worker Detailed Metrics` page, let's go ahead and click on `Celsius Conversion` in our `Pipelines on Initializer` table to get to the `Worker by Pipeline Detailed Metrics` page.
+Now that we have an overview of the additional sections for our `Worker Detailed Metrics` page, let's go ahead and click on `Alerts` in our `Pipelines on Initializer` table to get to the `Worker by Pipeline Detailed Metrics` page.

 ### Worker by Pipeline Detailed Metrics

 ![Worker by Pipeline Detailed Metrics page](/book/metrics/images/worker-by-pipeline-detailed-metrics-page.png)

 Like all other detailed metrics pages, we include our common sections.
-Additionally, our `Celsius Conversion on Initializer` title is broken into links where `Celsius Conversion` will direct us to our `Pipeline Detailed Metrics` page and `Initializer` will direct us to our `Worker Detailed Metrics` page.
+Additionally, our `Alerts on Initializer` title is broken into links where `Alerts` will direct us to our `Pipeline Detailed Metrics` page and `Initializer` will direct us to our `Worker Detailed Metrics` page.

 There is a single additional section for this page.